Tut-Tuts and Top Tips for Laser /PBMT Treatment of our Feline Patients.

 You can still shave if the hair is overly long and matted or filthy.

-Not needing to shave a car greatly increases owner compliance and reduces Veterinary staff stress considerably.
+Not needing to shave a cat greatly increases owner compliance and reduces Veterinary staff stress considerably.

 Summary